manetu/policyengine/docs/docs/concepts/index.md

 This section covers the core concepts of the Manetu PolicyEngine.
 Understanding these concepts is essential to effectively design and implement access control policies.

+The PolicyEngine provides **fine-grained, context-aware governance** where every access decision considers not just who is asking, but what they're accessing, how they're accessing it, and the circumstances of the request.
+All decisions are observable and auditable.

 ## Foundation

 These core concepts underpin everything in the PolicyEngine.